jengree-dev/wishlist/README.md

 ## What is this?

-A simple web application for creating wish lists.
-You can add wishes, share your list with friends, and mark fulfilled dreams.
+A simple web application for creating wish lists for a birthdat or other pleasant event.
+You can add wishes, share your list with friends and let them pick the perfect gift for you.

 ## Features (done and planned)

 - ✅ Supabase integration (backend)
 - ✅ Add wish
-- 🚧 Add wishList
+- 🚀 Add wishList
-- 🚧 Link wiah and wishList
+- 🚧 Link wish and wishList
+- 🚧 Edit wishList (checking items)
 - 🚧 Authorisation
 - 🚧 Create authentication policy (RLS for Supabase)
 - 🚧 Share list via link
-- 🚧 Email notification
+- 🚧 Email notifications

 ## Tech Stack